Badgers are much beloved, typically woodland creatures native to the UK.

 Badgers are Britain’s largest land based carnivore although their diet is omnivorous.

 Their favourite food is earth worms and they will eat nearly 200 in an evening when the ground is soft enough to dig, but in times of drought or freezing conditions they have to look for alternatives.
 They will also eat invertebrates, fruits, berries, cereals and small mammals such as mice, voles, and young rabbits.
-Badgers are not predators, so will not chase a mammal and kill it, they only eat dead, sick or dying mammals.
+As Britain’s largest land based predator, badgers will eat small mammals including hedgehogs.

-According to a hedgehog expert who runs a rescue centre and has studied them over many years, this is not the case.
+There has been much speculation recently about badgers being responsible for the decline in hedgehogs.
 Much bigger threats to hedgehogs are vehicles, slug pellets, garden fencing and loss of habitat; and one of the biggest dangers in the garden is equipment such as edge strimmers.
 Badgers will occasionally eat a hedgehog but they have coexisted for thousands of years and survived.

 Badgers predominantly live in deciduous or mixed woodland and prefer sandy soil on a slope.